DevAgnihotri/MCA_Sem_2/DBMS/Unit 5.md

 ### Q15.
 What do you mean by concurrency?
 Demonstrate how 2 phase protocol will be useful for controlling concurrency.
 Discuss variations of 2PL.

-**Question 15: What do you mean by concurrency?
-Demonstrate how 2 phase protocol will be useful for controlling concurrency.
-Discuss variations of 2PL.**

 - **Concurrency** is the ability of the database to allow multiple transactions to execute at the same time.
 - **Two-Phase Locking (2PL):**
   - Ensures serializability by dividing transaction execution into two phases: growing (acquire locks) and shrinking (release locks).